hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

+The `Page`  JSON results looks a little tedious,  let's customize a  Jackson `JsonSerializer` to clean up the JSON data str.

 ### Customizing JsonSerializer

-The `Page` object rendered result is a little tedious, most of case, we do not need all these fields, we can customize it via Jackson `JsonSerializer`.
+Create a `PageJsonSerializer` to process the `Page` object as you expected.

 ```java
 @Singleton